aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/vba-project/export-vba-certificate-to-file-or-stream/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells allows you to export VBA Digital Certificate to stream such as file or memory stream.
-You can access the raw data of the VBA digital certificate using the [**Workbook.VbaProject.CertRawData**](https://reference.aspose.com/cells/net/aspose.cells.vba/vbaproject/properties/certrawdata) property.
+Aspose.Cells for Python via .NET allows you to export VBA Digital Certificate to stream such as file or memory stream.
+You can access the raw data of the VBA digital certificate using the [**Workbook.vba_project.cert_raw_data**](https://reference.aspose.com/cells/python-net/aspose.cells.vba/vbaproject/cert_raw_data) property.

 {{% /alert %}}

-## **Export VBA Certificate to File or Stream in C#**
+## **Export VBA Certificate to File or Stream in Python**

 Please see the following sample code that saves the raw data of the VBA Certificate into a file.
 You can download the [sample excel file used in this code](5115031.xlsm) from the provided link.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingVBAModules-ExportVBACertificateToFile-ExportVBACertificateToFile.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "VBAProject-ExportVBACertificateToFile.py" >}}
-{{< app/cells/assistant language="csharp" >}}